-Comet Neowise to become visible in the evening sky this week
+Comet Neowise is visible in the evening sky this week

-Neowise, the brightest comet in 23 years, will grace the morning and evening skies this week across the world.
-The intrepid space-borne snowball was slingshot around the sun July 3, remaining intact as it barrels toward the far reaches of the solar system by late August.
-The comet makes its closest pass to Earth on July 22, zipping by us a mere 64 million miles away.

-[Comet Neowise is gracing the night sky and is visible with the naked eye]

-Despite the comet’s appearances worldwide, Neowise was a sight only for early risers, formerly visible solely before sunrise.
-Now, Neowise will hang around during the evening, too.
+Despite the comet’s appearances worldwide, Neowise had been a sight only for early risers, formerly visible solely before sunrise.
+Now, Neowise is hanging around during the evening, too.
 Just look to the northwest after sunset a little bit to the right of where the sun disappeared.
 It will climb higher in the sky throughout the week.

-It will become visible in the evening sky between July 14 and 19, first in the northern U.S. and Canada, before gradually also emerging for locations farther south.
+It will first become visible during the evening in the northern U.S. and Canada, before gradually also emerging for locations farther south.
+SpaceWeather.com reports some were already able to photograph the comet around sunset on Sunday on Cape Cod and in the Czech Republic.

-You’ll also still be able to catch it in the northeast sky about an hour before sunrise through the end of the week as it gradually slips below the horizon.
+You’ll also still be able to catch it in the northeast sky about an hour before sunrise through the end of the week until it gradually slips below the horizon.

+An online app allows you to enter your location and see when the comet will be visible in both the morning and evening sky.

+As an added bonus, you may be able to catch the International Space Station fly 254 overhead too.
+It will make a visible pass over the East Coast shortly before 5 a.m. on Thursday, and again around 9:30 p.m..
+A number of other viewing opportunities are possible elsewhere and at different times.
+You can get those dates and times for your location here.

 How to see it